Maitreya29/Basic-Operating-System/README.md

 BasicOS is as the name suggests a very basic bare bones operating system.
 It is a real operating system and not just a bunch of x language if-else statements.

+# To Do:

+Add a programming language support.
+Add a text editor

 # Build & Run it yourself
 ```bash
 bash main.sh